ohler55/ojg/design.md

-operation such as creating a slice or adding a number was not impacted to any large extent by making a function call since it does not happen as frequently as processing each byte so some use of functions could be used to remove duplicate code.
+operation such as creating a slice or adding a number was not impacted to any large extent by making a function call since it does not happen as frequently as processing each byte so some use of functions could be used to remove duplicate code without significan performance impact.

-One stop left at the parser package.
+One stop left at the parser package tour.
 Streaming had to be supported.
-At this point there were already plans on how to deal with streaming which was to load up a buffer and iterate over that buffer using the exact same code as for parsing bytes.
+At this point there were already plans on how to deal with streaming which was to load up a buffer and iterate over that buffer using the exact same code as for parsing bytes and repeat until there was nothing left to read.
 It seemed like using an index into the buffer would be easier to keep track of but switching from a `for` `range` to `for i = 0; i < size; i++ {` dropped the performance considerably.
-Clearly staying the the `range` approach was better.
+Clearly staying with the `range` approach was better.
 Once that was working a quick trip back to the validator to allow it to support streams was made.